Stay Grounded

-Stay Grounded is a global network of more than 160 member organizations promoting alternatives to aviation to address climate change.
-Founded in 2016, their work is rooted in fostering sustainable transport and campaigning against controversial climate strategies.
+Stay Grounded is a global network of more than 200 member organizations campaigning for a just reduction of aviation to address climate change.
+Founded in 2016, their work is rooted in fostering sustainable transport and campaigning against ineffective or duplicitous climate strategies.
 The network consists of local airport opposition groups, climate justice activists, NGOs, trade unions and academics, among others.

 Mission

-Stay Grounded's mission is rooted in campaigning for a reduction in aviation and airport expansion and supporting initiatives that promote alternatives to flying such as night trains and ships.
-The network's members campaign against offsetting emissions, geo-engineering and biofuels.
+Stay Grounded's mission is rooted in campaigning for a reduction in aviation and airport expansion and supporting initiatives that promote alternatives to flying such as night trains.
+The network and its members campaign against greenwashing strategies such as offsetting emissions, so-called "Sustainable Aviation Fuels" and biofuels.

+Members of the Stay Grounded network agree on a common position which outlines, in 13 steps, the solutions that are needed to transform transport, society and the economy.
+These include: